Second National Assembly at Astros

 The Second National Assembly at Astros (Βʹ Εθνοσυνέλευση στο Άστρος) was the second Greek National Assembly, a national representative body of the Greeks who had rebelled against the Ottoman Empire.

-It convened at Astros between 29 March and 18 April 1823 under the chairmanship of Petros Mavromichalis.
+It convened at Astros between 30 March and 18 April 1823 under the chairmanship of Petros Mavromichalis.
 Its most important task was the revision of the Constitution of Epidaurus, adopted in the First National Assembly.
-The new Constitution was voted on April 13, and was called the Epidaurus Law to stress its continuity with the one of 1822.
+The new Constitution was voted on April 13 and was called the Epidaurus Law to stress its continuity with the one of 1822.
 It was legally more articulate as compared to its predecessor.
 It allowed a slight superiority to the Legislative power as opposed to the Executive, given the fact that the latter's veto power was circumcised from an absolute to a suspending one.
-The new Constitution also marked an improvements as far as the protection of human rights was concerned: property was protected, as was the honor and the security not only of Greeks but of all persons on Greek territory; it established the freedom of the press and abolished slavery.
+The new Constitution also marked improvements as far as the protection of human rights was concerned: property was protected, as was the honor and the security not only of Greeks but of all persons on Greek territory; it established the freedom of the press and abolished slavery.
 It also abolished the previous local government bodies.

 President of the Executive (government) was elected Petros Mavromichalis, of the Legislative (parliament) Ioannis Orlandos, while the delegates agreed also to seek financial aid and loan, mainly from the United Kingdom.